Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/03-Intro-to-Flask/README.md

 ## How can we accept a POST request?

-We can access the query parameters of a POST request using `request.form`.
+We can access the query parameters of a POST request using `request.form` instead of `request.args`.

 ```py
 @app.route('/login', methods=['POST'])